remiroazocar/remiroazocar.github.io/about.md

 ### Bio

-<p align="justify">I am a first year PhD student at the <a href="https://www.ucl.ac.uk/statistics/">Department of Statistics, University College London</a>, where I work with <a href="http://www.statistica.it/gianluca/">Professor Gianluca Baio</a> in the <a href="https://www.ucl.ac.uk/statistics/research/statistics-health-economics">Statistics for Health Economic Evaluation</a> research group.
+<p align="justify">I am a PhD student at the <a href="https://www.ucl.ac.uk/statistics/">Department of Statistics, University College London</a>, where I work with <a href="http://www.statistica.it/gianluca/">Professor Gianluca Baio</a> in the <a href="https://www.ucl.ac.uk/statistics/research/statistics-health-economics">Statistics for Health Economic Evaluation</a> research group.
 Prior to this, I completed master's degrees in <a href="http://www.cs.ucl.ac.uk/prospective_students/msc_machine_learning/">Machine Learning</a> (2017) and <a href="https://www.ucl.ac.uk/prospective-students/graduate/research-degrees/financial-computing-mres-mphil-phd">Financial Computing</a> (2018) within the <a href="http://www.cs.ucl.ac.uk">Department of Computer Science, University College London</a>.
 I hold an undergraduate degree in Mathematics and Physics from the <a href="https://www.bath.ac.uk/">University of Bath</a> (2016).
 For further details, please see my <a href="https://remiroazocar.github.io/cv/">CV</a>.</p>

 ### Research

 <p align="justify">My research is on the interface between statistics and health economics and outcomes research.
-I am working on an assortment of methodological and applied problems ranging over survival analysis, indirect treatment comparison, multi-state modelling and Bayesian data analysis. <br/>
+I am working on methodological and applied problems in indirect treatment comparisons and survival analysis. <br/>
 <br/>
-<i>Interests: Biostatistics, survival analysis, indirect treatment comparison, cost-effectiveness modelling, multi-state modelling, Bayesian statistics, machine learning, oncology</i></p>
+<i>Interests: Biostatistics, survival analysis, indirect treatment comparisn, cost-effectiveness analysis, Bayesian statistics, machine learning</i></p>

 #### Talks and Presentations